 Tracey was named in the 2018 Australian Financial Review 100 Women of Influence and is the 2016 Telstra Queensland Business Woman of the Year.
 As CEO of Screen Queensland she delivered $1.1 billion in direct production expenditure over her tenure.

 Tracey graduated from QUT with a B Ed. majoring in Film & Media.
 She worked in events, including roles at Queensland Events Corporation.
 She was Executive Manager - Locations & International Production with the Pacific Film and Television Commission.

 Tracey moved to Los Angeles in 2004 where for the next 10-years she took on senior roles at Ausfilm, the industry-government partnership that connects the international screen industry with Australia's incentives, talent and facilities.

-Tracey is a Director of Home of the Arts (HOTA) Gold Coast and the Chair of the Asia Pacific Screen Awards.
-She is an external Advisor to US based Australians in Film and the inaugural Chair of the Industry Advisory Board at Griffith Film School.
-She is also an Advisor to Council for Screen Producers Australia.
+Tracey currently Chairs the Asia Pacific Screen Awards and is a Director of Home of the Arts (HOTA) Gold Coast and Chair of Griffith Film School’s Advisory Board.
+She is an external Advisor to US based Australians in Film and an Advisor to Council for Screen Producers Australia.